 If you do not know these basic concepts, you will not be able to follow our program.

-Please note that our Master is a Subsequent Master's program, so you have to search in that category.
+Please note that the Master of Science in Plant Biotechnology is a Subsequent Master's program, so you have to search in that category.

 There are scholarship possibilities for foreign students: